-The third and fourth m-learning generations deploy the use of learning contexts within the applications for representing different learning situations, and stipulate the importance of selecting appropriate learning materials and activities for students (or filtering out inappropriate materials) based on these.
+The third and fourth m-learning generations deploy the use of 'learning contexts' within the applications for representing different learning situations, and stipulate the importance of selecting appropriate learning materials and activities for students (or filtering out inappropriate materials) based on these.
 A learning context is used to define and describe pedagogical components which can be incorporated into the design of m-learning applications to facilitate learning services.
-An encompassing definition of a learning context is "the circumstances ... or conditions that surround the learning" (Basaeed, Berri, Zemerly, & Benlamri, 2007).
-These may include any conditions "which affect the learner's learning service discovery and access such as learner's profiles and preferences, network channels and devices the learners are using to connect to the Web" (Yang & Chen, 2006).
+An encompassing definition of a learning context is "the circumstances in which, or conditions that surrounds the learning" (Basaeed et al., 2007).
+These may include any conditions "which affect the learner's learning service discovery and access such as learner's profiles and preferences, network channels and devices the learners are using to connect to the Web etc" (Yang & Chen, 2006).
 A learning context space has been defined by Wang (2004) which describes many contextual factors within six different dimensions.

-Many challenges are involved in the process of the deployment of learning contexts within mlearning applications.
-Two stages are involved, retrieval of learning contexts, and determining whether or not an action is to be performed as well which approach is to be used.
+Many challenges are involved in the process of the deployment of learning contexts within m-learning applications.
+Two stages are involved - retrieval of learning contexts, and determining whether or not as well as in which approach an action is to be performed.

-A method of retrieval of learning contexts is required in order for learning contexts to be deployable.
-There are two types of retrieval methods, interactive and proactive, also known as non-automatic and automatic.
+• A method of retrieval of learning contexts is required in order for learning contexts to be deployable.
+There are two types of retrieval methods - interactive and proactive, also known as non-automatic and automatic.
 Interactive applications directly issue requests to the users to input information about their learning contexts.
 Proactive applications automatically retrieve this information via sensor technologies such as GPS (Jones & Brown, 2002).
 The elimination of the need to input values aims to provide ease of use and convenience to users.
-For location-tracking, GPS is ineffective indoors and in public transport and alternative technologies such as RFID tags must be installed in specific areas beforehand in order to detect the user's location.
-A further issue is how to maintain users' privacy and integrity (Synnes, Nord, & Parnes, 2003).
-Additional challenges include detecting a user's internal contexts (such as their emotions, intentions, and motivation).
+Note that for location-tracking, GPS is ineffective indoors and in public transport and RFID tags must be attached in specific areas beforehand in order to detect the user's location.
+A further issue is how to maintain users' privacy and integrity (Synnes et al., 2003).
+Additional challenges include detecting a user's internal contexts (such as their emotions, intentions and motivation).

-We have classified interactive m-learning applications as applications within the learning contexts-based adaptive generation.
+Note that we have classified interactive mlearning applications as applications within the 'learning contexts'-based adaptive generation.

 Once the information is obtained from the retrieved learning contexts, the application determines whether or not an action should be performed.
 Actions can be either active or passive, and the learning contexts which are associated with these actions are known as active and passive contexts.
 An active context influences directly the behaviors of an application.
-For example, a handheld learning organizer may automatically detect, when the user walks past the library, whether the library books which they have reserved are available (Ryu & Parsons, 2008).
+For example, a handheld learning organizer may automatically detect when the user walks past the library, whether the library books which they have reserved are available (Ryu & Parsons, 2008).
 A passive context is retrieved by the system but may not necessarily cause an action to be performed.
 For example, in Martin et al.'s (2006) adaptation mechanism, when an activity becomes available, their alert module determines whether or not to interrupt the user.
 The user is only interrupted when an activity of a higher priority becomes available; otherwise the user is not interrupted at that time.

-An application is context-aware if it can detect and become aware of contexts using sensor technologies without the user having to provide this information; these applications are classified into the learning-contexts-aware adaptive m-learning generation.
+Note that an application is context-aware if it can detect and become aware of contexts using sensor technologies without the user having to provide this information; these applications are classified into the 'learning-contexts'-aware adaptive m-learning generation.